Pirategirl9000/Intro3DJavaFXRending/README.md

 ### This vector of motion allows us to determine how much the camera should move along each axis allowing for movement controls to be relative to the camera's direction
 ### This motion vector is defined by <x, z> = <SPEED * sin(angle), SPEED * cos(angle)>
 ### Usually motion vectors are defined as x = cos(angle) but because we are attempting trigonometry on the x and z axis the trigonometry changes
-### We can determine that the z-axis associates with cos since at angle=0 the camera is facing the positive z-axis so we use a trig function that has f(0) = 1
+### We can determine that the z-axis associates with cos since at angle=0 the camera is facing the positive z-axis so we use a trig function for the z-axis that has f(0) = 1 which turns out to be cos()
 #
 ### We use this same logic for determing the bullet's motion vector except we also include the y-tilt just for determining the y-velocity
 ### This is because the bullet is traversing all three axis, and it's movement is based on the angle of the camera